The Complete Guide to Premiere Pro Color Correction

 The Faded Film raises the blacks and lowers the whites for a duller look.
-The Vibrance slider adjusts saturation, but avoiding the already saturated pixels and skin tones, to avoid over-saturated colors.
+The Vibrance slider adjusts saturation but avoiding the already saturated pixels and skin tones in order to avoid over-saturated colors.
 I like to use the Vibrance slider to create a desaturated look.
 I think it does a better job for this than the standard Saturation slider.

 Overall, I don’t use this section much.
 I mostly use it when I need to adjust the Vibrance or when I apply a look/LUT to an adjustment layer.
 This section is disabled when you set the panel to HDR.